HMS Regent (N41): Construction and career

 Regent was commissioned for service in the 4th Submarine Flotilla on the China Station.
 She was deployed at Hong Kong until 1940.
 There Medway, the Royal Navy's first purpose-built submarine depot ship, supported her and her classmates, Rainbow, Regulus, and Rover.
-Lieutenant Commander Browne RN assumed command of Regent on 9 April 1939.
+Lieutenant Commander Hugh Browne RN assumed command of Regent on 9 April 1939.
 Between April and May 1940, Regent and the other boats of the 4th Submarine Flotilla transferred to the 1st Submarine Flotilla, based in Alexandria, Egypt.
 There she received pennant N41.
 She initially laid mines off North Africa.
 From June to December, Regent deployed in the eastern Mediterranean with the 1st Flotilla.
 While conducting interception patrols, in October Regent sank two merchant vessels off Durazzo, Albania.
 The vessels had a total tonnage of 6068 tons.
 One vessel was an Italian sailing vessel, Maria Grazia, of 188 GRT.
 Regent sank Maria Grazia by ramming her on 5 October off Bari at 41°05′N 17°45′E. Four days later, Regent claimed her second victim, an Italian merchantman of 5,900 GRT.
 Regent torpedoed Antonietta Costa at 41°05′N 17°45′E. Antonietta Costa managed to run aground, but proved unsalvageable.

 On 14 or 15 January 1942, Regent was off Benghazi, Libya.
 There she sank the MV Città di Messina, with the loss of 432 men.
 Citta di Messina, of 2,742 tons, was under escort by the Italian torpedo boat Centauro, which was able to rescue 166 survivors.
 The incident took place 45 nmi east of Tripoli, Libya, at 32°59′N 14°11′E. On 21 February, Regent attacked three merchant vessels at 33°41′N 12°48′E, which is about 55 nmi north-northwest of Tripoli, Libya.
 She damaged the German vessel Menes, of 5,609 tons, but Seatta, one of the three destroyers escorting the merchantmen, took that vessel into tow.
 Before Saetta took Menes into tow, she dropped depth charges which damaged the submarine.